emeyer121/StimulusModeling/README.md

 # Stimulus Transformations

-A comprehensive Python library for stimulus image transformations including centering, scaling, texture synthesis, skeletonization, and neural network feature extraction.
-This library is designed for researchers in psychology, neuroscience, and computer vision who need to process and transform stimulus images for experiments or modeling.
+A Python library integrating stimulus image transformations including object centering, scaling, texture synthesis, skeletonization, and neural network feature extraction.
+This library is designed for researchers who need to process and transform stimulus images for experiments or modeling.

 ## Installation